For famous female leaders, click here.

 Mary Anning (1799–1847) was an English fossil-hunter and self-taught palaeontologist who was once described as "the greatest fossilist the world ever knew".
 A fossil discovered and excavated by Mary and her brother Joseph in 1810–11 was the first complete ichthyosaur fossil to be found, and it brought Mary to the attention of collectors and scientists in London.
 Amongst many other later finds, Mary discovered the first complete skeleton of the long-necked Plesiosaurus in 1824, and the flying reptile Pterodactylus in 1828.
-As a woman, Mary Anning was not permitted to become a member of the newly formed Geological Society of London.
+As a woman, Mary was not permitted to become a member of the newly formed Geological Society of London.
 Yet many palaeontologists sought her advice for their research.
 Her discoveries significantly helped the work of many British scientists by providing them with specimens to study.

 Susan B. Anthony

 Susan B. Anthony (1820–1906) was an American social reformer who played a key role in the women’s suffrage movement (the campaign to win the right to vote) in the USA during the 19th century.
 She was also a leading activist in the anti-slavery campaign and the temperance movement, which aimed to limit or stop the production and sale of alcohol.
-In 1851, Anthony met Elizabeth Cady Stanton at an anti-slavery conference.
+In 1851, Susan met Elizabeth Cady Stanton at an anti-slavery conference.
 Together they founded the Women’s Temperance Society.
-At a temperance conference held in Albany, Anthony was not allowed to make a speech—because she was a woman.
+At a temperance conference held in Albany, Susan was not allowed to make a speech—because she was a woman.
 These and other experiences led Anthony to focus much of her attention on suffrage and the fight for women’s rights over the subsequent years.
 She organized anti-slavery meetings and spoke out fearlessly in favour of a racially integrated society.
 Her views were highly controversial at that time, and she often encountered violence as well as receiving threats.
 Although Susan Anthony did not live to see universal women’s suffrage in the USA, which was finally won in 1920, her work was instrumental to ensuring the movement's eventual success.

 Aung San Suu Kyi

 American biologist and conservationist Rachel Carson (1907–64) is famous for writing about global environmental issues.
 As a child she developed a great passion for nature through exploring the countryside near her family farm.
 She studied biology at Pennsylvania College for Women and zoology at Johns Hopkins University.
 She developed a passion for the ocean, and wrote a number of books, articles and radio scripts about marine life.
-In the 1940s and 50s, Carson became more and more concerned about the effects of chemicals and pesticides on the environment.
+In the 1940s and 50s, Rachel became more and more concerned about the effects of chemicals and pesticides on the environment.
 Her most famous book, Silent Spring, was published in 1956.
 Focusing especially on the impact of the use of pesticides on birds, the book alerted the public to the dangers of damaging the environment.
 Rachel Carson died of cancer in 1964.

 Edith Cavell (1865–1915) was an English nurse who, during World War I, cared for wounded soldiers of both sides.
 Based at a Red Cross hospital in Belgium, Edith became involved in secretly helping Allied (French, British and Belgian) soldiers to escape to the Netherlands, which was a neutral country.
 She sheltered the soldiers until they could make their way to safety, led by guides organized by a Belgian architect named Philippe Baucq.
 It was dangerous work, and in August 1915 an informer betrayed them.
 By that time Edith had helped about 200 soldiers to escape from German-occupied Belgium.
 She and Baucq were arrested and shot by the Germans.
-Her execution caused outrage, and she became a much-publicized heroine for the Allies.
+Her execution caused outrage, and she became a heroine for the Allies.

 Emily Davison (1872–1913) was an English suffragette who was fatally injured at the Epsom Derby in 1913 when she stepped out on to the racetrack and collided with King George V’s horse.
 In Britain at the start of the 20th century, women could not vote in parliamentary elections or stand as MPs.
 Campaigners for women’s suffrage—the right to vote—had set up groups in most major towns.
 In 1903 a new militant organization, the Women’s Social and Political Union, was set up in Manchester led by Emmeline Pankhurst and her daughter Christabel.
 Members of this new group were called suffragettes and would use any means necessary, including violence, to get the vote.
 Some women, for example, chained themselves to railings, broke shop windows and attacked paintings in the National Gallery in London.
 Many, including Emily Davison, went to prison.
 It is not known whether Emily intended to give her own life for her cause; it has been recently suggested that she was trying to attach a scarf to the horse's bridle.